The Conflict Of “SAD” With Plantation Company And Its Implication: A Study In 5 Villages In The Muara Jambi Regence

 300 Social Science > 320-329 Political and Government Science (Ilmu Politik dan Pemerintahan) > 320.8 Local Government (Pemerintahan Lokal)

-Divisions: Prosiding Seminar > Seminar Nasional FHISIP-UT 2018
+Divisions: Prosiding Seminar UT > Seminar Nasional FHISIP-UT 2018

 Depositing User: CR Cherrie Rachman